Nutrition

 Brain Benefits in Human Research

 One study examined the cognitive benefits among 447 men and women aged 55 – 80 who were at high cardiovascular risk.
-Looking at a number of food components common to a Mediterranean diet, the researchers found that walnuts were associated with better working memory.
+Looking at several food components common to a Mediterranean diet, the researchers found that walnuts were associated with better working memory.
 Other nuts did not have the same benefit.

 Walnuts Have Multiple Beneficial Ingredients